Tolnaftate’s Remarkable Transformation

 Today, Soluble Tolnaftate10 is the gold standard for penetration and delivery of tolnaftate to the site of involvement.
 The Tetra Corporation has been the innovation leader in tolnaftate technology since 1989.
 We have not shared our technology with anyone, we do not manufacture private label products, and our process is a closely guarded trade secret.
 So if it’s not a Tetra product, it’s not Soluble Tolnaftate.10

-Our newest innovations – Formula 7® -The Solution is now available and Formula 7® – Rapid Micro-Gel (Patent Pending) will be launched later this year.
-Call Tetra today at 800-826-0479 to learn more about our doctor dispensed products.
+Our newest innovations – Formula 7® -The Solution and Formula 7® – Rapid MicroGel® are now available (Patent Pending).
+Call Tetra today at 800-826-0479 to learn more about our doctor-dispensed products.

 1 CFR Title 21, Chapter I, Subchapter D, Part 333 – TOPICAL ANTIMICROBIAL DRUG PRODUCTS FOR OVER-THE-COUNTER HUMAN USE, Subpart C – Topical Antifungal Drug Products, Section 333.210 – Antifungal active ingredients.